-Book a free consult to learn more about how NFTs can affect your taxes.
+Book a consultation to learn more about how NFTs can affect your taxes.
 Gordon Delic & Associates can help avoid or fix costly tax mistakes.
 Achieve tax compliance before getting audited by the IRS.

 The newest trend in the world of blockchain technology and cryptocurrencies has been the rise of Non-Fungible Tokens (NFTs).
 Over the past year, the NFT market has exploded with sales exceeding $20 billion.1 NFTs are cryptographic certificates of ownership that represent something unique, such as a piece of art, image, video, or any other real-world asset.2 Unlike NFTs, Bitcoin, Ethereum and other cryptocurrencies and tokens are fungible, meaning they can be replaced or exchanged with one another because their value defines them rather than their unique properties.
 NFTs, on the other hand, are unique and not mutually interchangeable, which means no two NFTs are the same.3 NFTs expand upon the notion of non-fungibility by leveraging blockchain technology to represent tokenized assets, creating new revenue streams and new ways of interacting with consumers.
 While digital artwork is currently the most common NFT use case, many believe that current technological developments could lay the groundwork for expansion into a variety of other tokenized property rights.